iwasherefirst2/laravel-multimail/README.md

 ### Advice

+#### Production environment

+In your production environment simply provide all credentials into your local `.env` file.

+#### Local environment

-It is recommended to **avoid** putting your actual mail credentials into your local `.env` to prevent sending testing mails to actual users.
+Do not specify any email acounts in your local `.env`.
+Otherwise you may risk to send testing mails to actual users.

-It is recommeded to use a log driver when doing phpunit tests.
+Instead use `log` driver or setup a fake mail SMTP account like [mailtrap](https://mailtrap.io/) or similar services.

+If you want to use a fake mail SMPT account for testing, it is not needed to specifiy the same credentials for any email account.
+Instead, simply provide a default mail account (see above `Default mailaccount`).